Int-Mosfet/star_count/README.md

 Using a gaussian filter (big help) and some "denoise" setting made the image much easier to process</br>
 and my results would be more accurate.

+These images are pretty hard to see, so apologies for that.

 Original image: </br>
 ![orig_image](https://s9.postimg.org/uyfi7bngr/orig.jpg)